Quantum statistical mechanical gauge invariance

 As a central tool to analyze invariances, Noether's theorem \cite{noether1918} was used in various different statistical mechanical settings \cite{baez2013markov, marvian2014quantum, sasa2016, sasa2019, bravetti2023, budkov2022, brandyshev2023, beyen2025clausius}.
 A specific `shifting' operation was argued to constitute a gauge transformation for classical statistical mechanics in equilibrium \cite{mueller2024gauge, mueller2024whygauge, rotenberg2024spotted, miller2025physicsToday} and under general Hamiltonian dynamics \cite{mueller2024dynamic}.
 The shifting is a canonical transformation both in classical \cite{hermann2021noether, robitschko2024any} and quantum mechanical form \cite{hermann2022quantum}.
 The classical framework leads to force and generalized `hyperforce' correlation functions that satisfy exact sum rules \cite{robitschko2024any, sammueller2023whatIsLiquid, mueller2024gauge, mueller2024whygauge} and it allows one to construct and test novel sampling schemes \cite{mueller2024gauge, rotenberg2024spotted}.
 As a special case the Yvon-Born-Green equation \cite{yvon1935, born1946, hansen2013}, which expresses the position-resolved equilibrium force density balance, follows and it is generalized to a dynamical `hypercurrent' identity \cite{mueller2024dynamic}.

-Here we present the generalization of the classical gauge invariance to quantum many-body systems.
-We demonstrate that all salient features of the classical gauge theory remain intact, including the validity of exact static hyperforce and dynamical hypercurrent sum rules, see \eqr{EQhyperForceDensityBalance}.
-The perseverance of this theoretical structure is remarkable, given the fundamental changes in the underlying microscopic description of the many-body physics.
+Here we present the generalization of the classical gauge invariance to quantum many-body systems; consequences will be presented in Ref.~\cite{mueller2025longQuantum}.
+We demonstrate that all salient features of the classical gauge theory remain intact, including the validity of exact static hyperforce and dynamical hypercurrent sum rules, see \eqr{EQhyperForceDensityBalance}, provided that the definitions of the occuring quantum correlation functions are appropriately identified, which is nontrivial.
+The perseverance of the theoretical structure is remarkable, given the fundamental changes in the underlying microscopic description of the many-body physics.

+Quantum statistical mechanics applies to a broad range of diverse systems of current interest.
+Topical examples include ultracold atomic systems \cite{bloch2008}, where questions of many-body localization are pertinent from both experimental \cite{choi2016, bordia2017} and theoretical \cite{yan2017prl,yan2017pra} perspectives.
+Systems that were initally thermalized and then undergo a sudden change via explicit time dependence of a tuning parameter in the Hamiltonian constitute an important class of setups.
+Whether then thermalization occurs at long times is a relevant question, see e.g.~Refs.~\cite{lydzba2023, patil2026} for recent work and Ref.~\cite{patil2026review} for an introduction.
+Much attention is being paid to the study of spatially non-homogeneous quantum many-body systems \cite{palamara2024,palamara2025,ullrich2025}.

 When working with discrete particles instead of fields, then a quantum many-body description involves the position and momentum degrees of freedom of each particle.
 The quantum nature of the problem is reflected by the algebraic commutator structure of the canonical quantum operators.
 Formulating a reduced picture can be based efficiently on the density operator $\hat\rho(\rv)=\sum_i \delta(\rv-\rv_i)$, see e.g.~Ref.~\cite{schmidt2022rmp}, where the sum runs over all particles $i=1,\ldots,N$, the variable $N$ is the total number of particles, $\delta(\cdot)$ denotes the Dirac distribution in $d$ dimensions, $\rv_i$ is the position of particle $i$, and $\rv$ is a generic position.